Clinical Professions Major Overview

 The Clinical Professions major allows students to benefit from choosing a rigorous science core that complements their experiential service learning seminars and capstone course experience.

 This major provides a great deal of flexibility in choosing upper division electives that match student interests.

 In addition to completion of the Core Requirements, the following requirements apply:

 1) Completion of a minimum of 33 hours of approved upper-division coursework with grades of C- or higher.
-At least 20 of the 33 hours must be taken at FSU.

 3) Completion of the IMS Experiential Service Learning Seminar sequence and Senior Capstone course with project.

 4) A minimum GPA of 2.0 in all coursework.

 The Clinical Professions Major Curriculum Sheet details the requirements for the major.

 The Clinical Professions major requires a rigorous science core curriculum.
 The Core Requirements include the pre-requisites for advanced professional training and as such those for medicine and various health professions.

 Students must complete 33 hours of electives from the approved list with at least 2 upper level science courses and 2 upper level courses not in physical or biological sciences.